Skip to content

 main.rs

-use alloy::ProviderBuilder;
+use alloy::providers::ProviderBuilder;

 use tempo_alloy::TempoNetwork;